pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Passion is what makes life interesting, what ignites our soul, drives our curiosity, fuels our love and carries our friendship, stimulates our intellect, and pushes our limits.
 A passion for life is contagious and uplifting.
 Passion cuts both ways: Those who make you feel on top of the world are equally able to turn it upside down ...
 I will suffer through the bad for the heights of the good."
 --Pat Tillman, from his journal, relayed in *Where Men Win Glory* by Jon Krakauer

+"'I wish it need not have happened in my time', said Frodo.
+'So do I', said Gandalf, 'and so do all who live to see such times.
+But that is not for them to decide.
+All we have to decide is what to do with the time that is given us.'"
+--J.R.R.
+Tolkein

 "It is amazing how complete is the delusion that beauty is goodness."
 --Leo Tolstoy